-Egypt Enchants Tour Package will take you to many of Egypt's most influential sites on this eight-day land and river adventure.
-Start your vacation in the bustling city of Cairo where you'll visit the Great Pyramids, Serapeum, and Coptic Cairo.
-Then, take a short flight to the magnificent town of Luxor to explore Karnak, Luxor, the Valley of the Kings, and the Mortuary Temple of Queen Hatshepsut.
-Board a ship and sail on the Nile, stopping at Edfu and Kom Ombo before arriving at the beautiful city of Aswan.
-Venture to Abu Simbel and be amazed by this lasting monument to human ingenuity before returning to Cairo for a final adventure.
+Egypt Enchants Private Tour Package will take you to many of Egypt's most influential sites on this eight-day land and river adventure.
+Start your vacation in the bustling city of Cairo.
+You'll visit the Great Pyramids, Serapeum, and Coptic Cairo.
+Then, take a short flight to the magnificent town of Luxor .
+You will explore Karnak, Luxor, the Valley of the Kings, and the Mortuary Temple of Queen Hatshepsut.
+Board a ship and sail on the Nile.
+The boat will stop at Edfu and Kom Ombo before arriving at the beautiful city of Aswan.
+Venture to Abu Simbel and be amazed by this lasting monument to human ingenuity.
+You will then return to Cairo for a final adventure.
 You could also extend your stay in the region and explore Jordan, Jerusalem, Dubai and Abu Dhabi.

 Egypt Enchants 8 days tour from the USA